Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

-Almost every sign the Typesetter works on will be unique, requiring ingenuity, an imagination, a sense of style, and a high degree of attention to detail.
+Almost every sign the Typesetter works on will be unique, requiring ingenuity, a wild imagination, a sense of style, and a high degree of attention to detail.
-The Typesetter's goal is to produce something that integrates so well into the video that the viewer does not know it is actually part of the subtitles.
+The Typesetter's goal is to produce something that integrates so well into the video that the viewer does not realize that it is actually part of the subtitles.

-The sign above is actually one of the simplest that the Typesetter might have to deal with.
+The sign above is actually one of the more simple kinds that the Typesetter might have to deal with.
 It is *static*, meaning it does not move, and has plenty of room around it to place the translation.
 Other signs will be much more difficult.
-For example [this scene from Kobayashi-san Chi no
+Take for example [this scene from Kobayashi-san Chi no Maid Dragon](https://www.youtube.com/watch?v=4BVgygZe7WY).
-Maid Dragon](https://www.youtube.com/watch?v=4BVgygZe7WY).

-Though it may be hard to believe, the typesetting on the right side of the screen was done entirely with *softsubs* (using Aegisub), subtitles that can be turned off and on in the video player as compared to *hardsubs* (using Adobe After Effects) which cannot.
+Though it may be hard to believe, the typesetting on the right side of the screen was done entirely with *softsubs* (using Aegisub), subtitles that can be turned on and off in the video player as compared to *hardsubs* (using Adobe After Effects) which are burned in.
 Each group and language "scene" will have different standards in regards to soft and hardsubs.
 For example, in the English scene,